How to Get a UPC Code for Amazon

 Step-by-Step Guide to Buy UPC Codes for Amazon

 This process will highlight how to get a UPC Code for Amazon.
-When first purchasing an Amazon UPC code, the initial process can often be complex.
+When first purchasing Amazon UPC codes, the initial process can often be complex.
 As such, we’ve outlined the following steps:1

 - Register as an Amazon Seller with Amazon Marketplace